sems-server/sems/doc/Readme.sbc.txt

     If this parameter is set to something else, transcoder codecs are added BEFORE ordering using codec_preference_aleg is done and thus may become preferred ones.

+Use sdp_filter and aleg_sdp_filter together with the transcoder settings to force use of transcoded codecs.

 Transcoder statistics can be checked via "printCallStats" SBC DI method or can be put into additional headers within reply generated to OPTIONS request.
 To